loopwerk/loopwerk.io/content/apps/sling.md

 ---

 # Sling

 "Your business in your pocket."
-This is the iOS app for Sling, which I’ve built with a team of other developers.
+This is the iOS app for Sling, which I've built with a team of other developers.